 Area of Occupancy (AOO) and Extent of Occurrence (EOO) are two ‘statistics’ used by the IUCN for their Red List of Threatened Species (http://www.iucnredlist.org/).
 Their Red List of Categories and Criteria (IUCN 2012) defines these terms as follows-

-AOO and EOO would normally be calculated on taxa that have some ‘conservation’ status.
-Note that the ALA uses the term “Threatened” for any level or class of conservation status via the States, Territories, Federal Government or IUCN.
-In the ALA, any species that is deemed ‘sensitive’ in having some State/Territory or Federal conservation status will be processed through the Sensitive Data Service (SDS: http://www.ala.org.au/faq/data-sensitivity/).
+AOO and EOO would normally be calculated on taxa that have some ‘conservation sensitivity’.
+The ALA uses the term “Threatened” for any level or class of conservation status via the States, Territories, Federal Government or IUCN.
+Any species that is deemed ‘sensitive’ in having some State/Territory or Federal conservation status will be processed through the Sensitive Data Service (SDS: http://www.ala.org.au/faq/data-sensitivity/).
 The Sensitive Data Service may have changed the location of taxa that have a sensitive status.
 It is therefore wise to

 The statistics are downloaded automatically to your system as a text file and named as “Calculated AOO and EOO.txt”